alpo22/react-notes/patterns/Context Module Functions.md

 ## Context Module Functions

-> If we expose the `dispatch` function and the consumer will need to call it multiple times to accomplish something, instead expose a function that itself does the multiple dispatches.
+> If our component uses context and a reducer and makes asynchronous UI updates, and the consumer will need to call it multiple times to accomplish something, expose a function that accepts the `dispatch` function as a prop, which itself does the multiple dispatches.

-E.g. in a "File Uploader" component the state changes from "pending", to "uploading", to "complete" or "error".
-Instead of relying on the consumer to call:
+E.g. in a "File Uploader" component the state changes from "pending", to "uploading", to "complete"/"error".
+Instead of relying on the consumer to have this code:

 ```
+onUpload() {
   disaptch({type: 'pending'});
   disaptch({type: 'uploading', data: fileData})
     .then(() => {
       dispatch({type: 'complete'});
     })
     .catch((e) => {
       dispatch({type: 'error', data: e});
   });
+}
 ```

-we can have them just call:
+they can have this code:
 ```
+onUpload() {
   upload(dispatch, fileData);
+}
 ```
-and we handle all the "dispatching" correctly, internally in our component.
+and we handle all the "dispatching" in internally in our component.
 This sounds more like basic programming pricinciples (DRY) and a better API for the consumer.